pwittchen/java-flow-experiments/README.md

 # java-flow-experiments
-In this repository, I'm experimenting with [Reactive Streams](http://www.reactive-streams.org), which are going to become part of the Java 9 in the `java.util.concurrent` package and with native Java 9 Reactive Streams as well.
+In this repository, I'm experimenting with [Reactive Streams](http://www.reactive-streams.org), which are going to become part of the Java 9 in the `java.util.concurrent` package in Java 8 application and with native Java 9 Reactive Streams as well.

 Java 8 project
 --------------